-If you know how to look, though, you can discover an entire brand-new market of economical real estate.
+If you know how to look, though, you can discover an entire new market of affordable real estate.
 That’s why I’ve assembled this guide on how to find foreclosure listings– so that your next house hunt can be an informed one.

 What Is a Foreclosure or Bank Owned Home?

-If you aren’t 100% sure about what a foreclosure is or why they are more economical, let me clear it up for you truly quick.
+If you aren’t 100% sure about what a foreclosure is or why they are more cost effective, let me clear it up for you truly fast.

-Formally, a foreclosure home is a residential or commercial property that has been repossessed by the bank.
-Usually, this happens when the owner fails to keep up on mortgage payments for any number of factors.
+Officially, a foreclosure house is a home that has been repossessed by the bank.
+Normally, this takes place when the owner fails to keep up on home loan payments for any variety of factors.

-Banks, nevertheless, aren’t in the home owning company, so they typically don’t wish to keep your home.
-Really, they simply wish to make back as much money as possible that they lost when the borrower defaulted on the loan.
+Banks, nevertheless, aren’t in the residential or commercial property owning company, so they typically don’t desire to keep the home.
+Truly, they simply wish to make back as much cash as possible that they lost when the customer defaulted on the loan.